-- 5.17 A number of simple techniques can be used to reduce radiation dose.
+- 5.19 A number of simple techniques can be used to reduce radiation dose.
 For example, many radiopharmaceuticals are excreted by the kidneys.
-Bladder doses can be minimised by drinking plenty of fluid and frequent bladder emptying. - 5.18 Advice on the use of thyroid blocking agents is given in Section 8.

-- 5.19 Where two imaging investigations exist that give equivalent information and both are available to the patient within the time frame of their clinical management then, on radiation protection grounds, the procedure resulting in the lower dose should be selected. - 5.20 In some cases, if the patient is healthy and cooperative, administered activity might be reduced and scan times increased.
+Bladder doses can be minimised by drinking plenty of fluid and frequent bladder emptying. - 5.20 Advice on the use of thyroid blocking agents is given in section 8. - 5.21 Where two imaging investigations give equivalent information, and both are available to the patient within the time frame of their clinical management then, on radiation protection grounds, the investigation resulting in the lower dose should be selected. - 5.22 In some cases, if the patient is healthy and cooperative, administered activity might be reduced and scan times increased.
 However, it is important that the diagnostic information produced is not compromised by any reduction in administered activity.
-Example might include lung scans for pregnant women. - 5.21 Software programs (e.g. resolution recovery) that improve image quality may allow for a reduction in the administered activity while maintaining the required levels of diagnostic information.
+An example might include lung scans for pregnant women. - 5.23 Software programs (eg resolution recovery) that improve image quality may allow for a reduction in the administered activity while maintaining the required levels of diagnostic information.
 Where available, such programs should be used and optimised in local protocols.